 £7.99, Etsy (TeenyTreasuresGifts).

-The maracas are available to buy pink or blue for your baby girl or boy.
+The maracas are available to buy in pink or blue for your baby girl or boy.
 The material is made with non-chemical elements and it has soft hearing sounds.

 It will help with their eye to hand coordination, hearing, listening, control, etc. Your baby will discover many aspects about themselves.